JonathanGrossman/python_basics/06_numbers.md

 To learn more about arithmetic operators and other types of operators, review the operators chapter.

+## Advanced Math

-The Python ecosystem has libraries that make more advanced math easier.
-Although those Python libraries are outside the scope of this course, you should know that they exist.
+Advanced math is required for certain types of Python applications.
+Two categories of Python applications that typically require advanced math are those that incorporate data science and robotics technologies.
+Don't let the advanced math required deter you from learning how to work with data science and robotics technologies.
+The Python ecosystem has libraries that make advanced math much easier for non-experts.
+Although those Python libraries and technologies are outside the scope of this course, you should know that they exist.
 Those libraries include numpy, scipy, pandas, and matplotlib.

-# Errors With Numbers
+## Errors With Numbers

 Adding a number to other data types results in an error.
 For instance, adding an integer to a string results in an error.